sripathi-e/SPOTIFY-API_FOR_ETL_PIPELINE/README.md

 ---

-This project demonstrates an end-to-end data engineering pipeline that ingests music metadata from the Spotify Web API, processes and normalizes raw JSON data using Python, and loads it into a MySQL relational database following ETL best practices.
+This project demonstrates an end-to-end data engineering pipeline that ingests music metadata from the Spotify Web API, processes and normalizes raw JSON data using Python, and loads it into a MySQL relational database following ETL.

 ---